-For expert assistance with resolving a commercial or civil dispute, contact Saunders Law today for a free, no obligation initial discussion of how we may be able to help.
+For expert assistance with resolving a commercial or civil dispute, contact Saunders Law today for a free, no obligation initial discussion of how our ADR solicitors may be able to help.

 Common methods of ADR our team can offer

-These are the three most common methods of ADR – although there are others:
+These are the three most common alternative dispute resolution services – although there are others:

 Mediation involves a mediator encouraging and inviting settlement between parties to a dispute.
 A mediator does not hand out a judgement like a judge in court would.
 Instead, the mediator seeks to assist both you and the other side to come to an agreement.
 The process is highly flexible and can end in a result that is more commercially suitable than a court order.

-Arbitration is a more formal type of ADR.
+Arbitration is a more formal alternative dispute resolution service.
 An arbitrator can be appointed either by you and the other side or by a professional body that both sides have agreed on.
-You and the other side will provide evidence and the arbitrator makes a legally-binding decision.
+You and the other side will provide evidence, and the arbitrator will make a legally-binding decision.
 It is usually used for larger commercial disputes.

 Benefits of Alternative Dispute Resolution

-With a focus on the various parties working together to agree a solution, ADR can help to minimise conflict.
+With a focus on the various parties working together to agree on a solution, ADR in commercial disputes can help to minimise conflict.
 This not only tends to make the process much less stressful than court proceedings, but it can also allow you to preserve a more positive relationship with the other party or parties for the future.